kiboschool/wad-making-it-real/README.md

 In this exercise, you'll take an application that uses mock data and convert it to one that relies actual database queries.

+## Starter Code

+Another developer has created a CLI interface in `main.py` to work with products.
+Right now, it uses mock data to represent the products.
+In `products.py`, there is a list called `mock_data` with dictionaries representing fake products.

+Run `python main.py` to see how the CLI interface works.

+Your ops team has also shared with you the actual database of products, a SQLite database in the file `products.db`.

+You can run `sqlite3 products.db` and runs some SQL queries to explore the products database.

+## Your Task

+Your job is to _make it real_.
+You need to swap out the functions in `products.py` with code that interacts with the database in `products.db`.
+When you are finished, you should be able to delete the `mock_data` list, and the CLI program should still work.

 ## Instructions

-1. Begin by creating a Python script that uses mock data to display a list of products.
-The script should define a list of dictionaries, where each dictionary represents a product and contains the following keys: id, name, price, and quantity.
-2. Next, create a SQLite database named products.db and create a table called products with the following columns: id, name, price, and quantity.
-3. Populate the products table with the mock data from the Python script.
-4. Modify the Python script to connect to the products.db database and retrieve the list of products from the products table.
-Use the sqlite3 module to connect to the database and execute a SELECT query to retrieve the data.
+1. Modify the Python script to connect to the `products.db` database and retrieve the list of products from the `products` table.
-5. Update the script to display the products from the database, instead of the mock data.
+2. Update the script to display the products from the database, instead of the mock data.
-6. Test the script to ensure that it correctly retrieves and displays the data from the products table in the database.
+3. Test the script to ensure that it correctly retrieves and displays the data from the products table in the database.
+Run `python main.py` and try out each of the CLI options.

-7. Next, add functionality to the script such as adding new products, updating product details and deleting products from the database.
-8. Finally, write test cases to check the correctness of the application using the unittest library.
+There aren't any automated tests for this exercise.
+You are expected to test the CLI yourself.
+If it's helpful, you can write automated tests to help you as you make changes to the code.

+Note: you should not need to modify `main.py` -- all of the product data interface code is in `products.py`.